erkac/training-nginx-02H/01_lab.md

  # LAB 2: Reverse Proxy & Web Server configuration

->  Learning Objectives:
+Learning Objectives:

->
-> By the end of the lab you will be able to:
+By the end of the lab you will be able to:

->
-> - Configure NGINX as a web server
+- Configure NGINX as a web server
-> - Configure NGINX as a reverse proxy
+- Configure NGINX as a reverse proxy
-> - Configure SSL traffic processing
+- Configure SSL traffic processing

 ## 2.1 Web Server Setup

-1. Access *Web_Server_1*.
+1. Access *Web_Server_1* using *SSH*.

 2. Create an html page as **app1.html**: